ampproject/amp.dev/_get_started/technical_overview.md

 The AMP system declares zero HTTP requests until fonts start downloading.
-This is only possible because all JS in AMP has the async attribute and online inline style sheets are allow;
+This is only possible because all JS in AMP has the async attribute and online inline style sheets are allowed;
 there’s no HTTP requests blocking the browser from downloading fonts.

 ## Minimize style recalculations